Communication-Efficient Hybrid Language Model via Uncertainty-Aware Opportunistic and Compressed Transmission: Introduction

 \item We propose \textbf{CU-HLM}, which applies opportunistic and compressed vocabulary transmission based on the SLM's uncertainty.
 The rationale behind this design is supported by empirically discovering strong correlations among the SLM's uncertainty, the LLM's rejection probability, and the vocabulary compression size.

-\item For uncertainty-aware opportunistic transmission, we theoretically derive the maximum uncertainty threshold that guarantees the unbiasedness condition, i.e., ensuring that HLM's output distribution aligns with that of the LLM.
-For uncertainty-aware vocabulary compression, we derive a theoretical upper bound on the resulting bias, thereby determining the minimum vocabulary truncation size.
+\item For uncertainty-aware opportunistic transmission, we theoretically derive an uncertainty threshold that bounds the per-token rejection risk (false positives) under skipping.
+For uncertainty-aware vocabulary compression, we derive a theoretical upper bound on the total variation distance (TVD) of the resampling distribution, thereby characterizing the distributional distortion introduced by vocabulary truncation and determining the minimum compression size.

 \item To apply these optimal uncertainty threshold and vocabulary compression, the SLM requires access to the LLM's outputs.
 Assuming known LLM output statistics, we propose \textbf{CU-HLM (Offline)}, where the vocabulary compression size is fixed based on an average bias constraint.
 By relaxing the bias upper bound to remove LLM dependency, we further develop \textbf{CU-HLM (Online)}, which dynamically adjusts the vocabulary size according to each token-level bias constraint.